Ravenson87/Gaia-leave-frontend/README.md

-gaia_leave_frontend
+Gaia_leave_frontend
-Employee Leave Management System – Frontend
+Workforce Management System (Frontend)

 Overview
-GaiaLeave frontend is a React application that provides a modern user interface for managing employee attendance and leave records.
+GaiaLeave frontend is a React application that provides a modern user interface for managing employee attendance, leave requests, and overtime records.
 It connects to the Spring Boot backend and offers secure, role‑based access with intuitive forms and dashboards.
+In addition to tracking absences, the frontend enables HR personnel, managers, and employees to monitor working hours, approve overtime, and view payroll‑related information through interactive dashboards.

 Technology Stack
 Language: JavaScript (ES6+)